falbuna/Homework_9_READMEGenerator/README_Generator/README.md

 * [Tests](#Tests)
 * [Questions](#Questions)
 ## Description
-The application will generate a README.md file from the prompts using Inquirer.
-As the user goes through each of the prompts, they will enter the information that they want added to the README.md file.
+This is where the user would describe the project.

 ## Installation
-The user will need to have node.js installed on their computer.
-They will also need to have the Inquirer package installed on their computer by typing npm install on the console while inside the folder.
+This is where the user would describe the installation of the project.

 ## Usage
-To use the application, the user will need to type in “node index.js” inside the folder that contains the application.
-Then the user will be given prompts that will be later used to have the inputs generated into the REAMD.md file.
+This is where the user would provide instructions on how to use the project

 ## License
-This project is covered under the MIT license.
+This project is covered under the MPL license.

 ## Contributing
-Please email me if you would like to contribute to the application.
+Not Yet.

 ## Tests
 Not Yet.